 Alphageo Marine Services Private Limited (AMSPL)

 AMSPL was incorporated in the year 2017 for providing marine surveyservices and aerial geophysical services.
 No commercial activities have been carried on bythe subsidiary company during the year 2021-22.

 AOSPL was incorporated in the year 2018 for undertaking commercialactivities relating to providing geophysical services for offshore and transition zonesand general offshore related services for mining and hydrography.
 During the year underreview no commercial activities have been carried on by AOSPL.

 Performance of Subsidiaries:

-Pursuant to the provisions of Section 129(3) of the Companies Act 2013read with Companies (Accounts) Rules 2014 a statement containing the salient features offinancial statements of the Company's subsidiaries inForm AOC-1 is annexed as Annexure-I to this report.
+Pursuant to the provisions of Section 129(3) of the Companies Act 2013read with Companies (Accounts) Rules 2014 a statement containing the salient features offinancial statements of the subsidiary Companies are given in Form AOC-1 as Annexure-Ito this report.